-Training staff in the use of fly spray, identifying flies, and understanding the importance of monitoring/recording fly infested loads.
+Training staff in the use of fly spray, identifying flies, and understanding the

 Houseflies may not breed within good quality green waste.
-However, green waste may attract flies to it.
-Hence, regular turning of waste windrows, especially the fresher waste, will limit any fly breeding that may occur.
+However, green waste may attract regular and significant problems on and around the IWMC.

 10.2 PESTS AND VERMIN CONTROL